kramse/kea-it-sikkerhed/net-og-komm-sikkerhed/lektionsplan.md

 English: Communication and Network Security

-Teacher: Henrik Kramselund  hlk@zencurity.dk +45 2026 6000
+Teacher: Henrik Kramselund  xhek@kea.dk hlk@zencurity.dk +45 2026 6000

 This document is written using Github.